sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 # Install the PI to OCS Agent

-This topic explains how to install the PI to OCS agent and then verify that the installed agent is running and registered on OCS.
+This topic explains how to install the PI to OCS Agent and then verify that the installed agent is running and registered on OCS.

 **Important:** When you install the PI to OCS Agent, follow these guidelines: